RomaissaAdjailia/Get-AppLockerEventlog/README.md

 **3. Allow**

-This gets all the events that are triggred by the action of Allowing an application by AppLocker.
-For threat-hunting or foreisic, even the allowed applocations should be monitored, inorder to detect any possible bypass or configuartion misitakes.
+This gets all the events that are triggered by the action of Allowing an application by AppLocker.
+For threat-hunting or forensics, even the allowed applications should be monitored, in order to detect any possible bypass or configuration mistakes.
 ```
 .\Get-AppLockerEventlog.ps1 -HunType Allow | Format-Table -AutoSize
 ```